cmdavid-epfl/cmdavid-epfl.github.io/story.md

    <div class="story-text">

+       Note that after 2013, the number diminishing number of inventors is mainly due to the delay between applying for a patent and obtaining it, which can take a few years.
+We us as date the patent application date, but the data is not included in the PatentsView database until the patent is accepted.

        This next map shows the same map as above, but as a timeline between 1990 and 2016.

    </div>

-   {% include image.html file="/assets/All.gif" %}
+   {% include image.html file="/assets/All.gif" title="World View" caption="Timelapse of the distribution of inventors in the world for the period 1990-2016."%}

    <div class="story-text">